 In 2008, Jeffrey Knight was reaching for his cell phone to check for text messages when his tractor-trailer loaded with 13 tons of scrap metal crashed into 10 vehicles stopped in traffic.
 Three people were killed and 14 were injured leading to lawsuits against both Knight and his employer.
 In Tiburzi v.
 Holmes Transport, a federal judge awarded more than $18 million to a couple after the husband was permanently disabled as a result of the crash.
 In another case, Cason v.
 Holmes Transport, a district court awarded $6 million to the family of a man killed in the crash.

 By giving an employee cell phones to use for calling into meetings and staying in touch while traveling and not limiting the use of those devices, an employer puts himself at legal risk.
 If that employee becomes distracted while on a conference call and hits another car, the employer is likely liable for the accident.

 Employers would be well advised to adopt a distracted driving policy.
 In doing so, they can improve the safety of their team and the public at large while limiting liability exposure.

 This policy should clearly state that it is against company rules to text, e-mail or use a hand-held communication device while operating a company vehicle, driving a personal vehicle for business use, or using a company-issued communication device.

 If instituted, be sure the policy is in writing, enforced by company management and communicated to employees who then acknowledge in writing that they have read and will comply with it.

 Should you have any questions related to employees texting while driving, please contact us online or call our offices at (561) 653-0008.
-At Scott Wagner and Associates, P.A., our approachable and knowledgeable attorneys are dedicated to providing skilled legal representation for your unique situation.
+At Scott • Wagner and Associates., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.